InBody vs DEXA Scans: Which is Better?

 Illustrations comparing the accuracy of DEXA and InBody scans.
 A target with tightly clustered darts represents the precision of DEXA, while a target with scattered darts represents the variability of InBody.

-Bottom line: DEXA wins on consistency, while InBody works best as a convenient trend tracker.
+Bottom line: DEXA provides higher individual-level precision than BIA under typical real-world conditions, while InBody works best as a convenient trend tracker when you replicate conditions each time.

 DEXA